Préférence: Stakes and winnings

-Original scoring rules

-The original scoring rules could make the game very expensive, especially when played with an unlimited pot as in unlimited gambling games such as Tippen or Loo.

-Before every deal, the dealer pays 10 units into the pot.
-All payments are multiplied by one tenth of the value of the pot at the start of the hand.

 Illustrated Préférence

-In Illustrated Préférence, there are four additional no trumps contracts which again exist in an ordinary version and a hand version each.
+In Illustrated Préférence, also an Austrian game, there are four additional no trumps contracts which again exist in an ordinary version and a hand version each.
 As a special exception, the non-hand versions of open bids rank higher than non-open hand bids.

 In these contracts there are no specific targets for the defenders other than preventing declarer from making it, and no payments for tricks won by defenders.
 Defenders may not drop out of card-play individually.

 If declarer wins a trick in a misère contract, or loses a trick in a slam contract, card-play is stopped immediately.
 In the open contracts, declarer plays with open cards and defenders may discuss how to proceed.

 Scoring for the additional non-suit contracts is fundamentally different from that for suit contracts, as the pot is not touched.
 The value of a contract is 10 units for misère, 20 units for slam, 30 units for open misère and 40 units for open slam.
 In contrast to ordinary suit contracts, these values are doubled if the hand version is played.
 The resulting value is paid by the declarer to each defender, or by each defender to the declarer, depending on whether declarer made it or not.

 In another form of Illustrated Préférence, the open contracts do not exist and to win a slam it is sufficient to win 6 consecutive tricks.